rmolinamir/algorithms-and-data-structures/02. Big O Notation/README.md

 # Big O Notation

+## TL;DR

+- To analyze the performance of an algorithm, we use Big O Notation.
+- Big O Notation can give us a high level understanding of the time or space complexity of an algorithm.
+- Big O Notation doesn't care about precision, only about general trends (linear, quadratic, constant, et al).
+- The time or space complexity (as measured by Big O) depends only on the algorithm, nto the hardware used to run the algorithm.

 ## Introduction

 A system which consists in generalizing code to talk about it, measure its performance, and compare it to other pieces of code.
 It is very useful for discussing trade-offs between different approaches to solve a problem.